nicpenning/Elasti-daddy/Blog Posts/Blog Post #5. Creating a new custom integration (package).md

 build and test integration` found [here](https://github.com/elastic/integrations/blob/main/docs/developer_workflow_design_build_test_integration.md) except with a few more details along the way.

+Here is what we will cover in this post:

+- Creating the Elasti-Daddy Integration
+- Creating the data stream for our Integration
+- Build and test what we have so far
+- Customize Integration Data Stream and add Pipelines

 #### 1. Creating the Elasti-Daddy Integration
 <details>